Pikmin 4: Release

 Pikmin 4 was announced by Shigeru Miyamoto in a Nintendo Direct on September 13, 2022.
 The teaser trailer gives a brief glimpse of the game's environment, without any gameplay or story details.
 Nintendo announced that the Pikmin T-shirt worn by Miyamoto during the announcement would be released at the Nintendo New York store and Nintendo's website.
-In the February 8, 2023 Nintendo Direct, Pikmin 4 was revealed to launch on July 21, 2023.
+In the February 8, 2023, Nintendo Direct, Pikmin 4 was revealed to launch on July 21, 2023.
+A demo was released on June 29, 2023.
+GamesRadar+ and IGN reported that fans were purchasing 15-second slots on billboards in New York City's Times Square to advertise the game less than two weeks before its release.
+Some of these submissions from the Pikmin community included things such as a video of Olimar twerking, a picture of a Bulbmin, Fiddlebert, and many other images advertising Pikmin 4.